Quest Resource Holding Corp Revenue Disclosure

 Revenue Recognition

+We recognize revenue as services are performed or products are delivered.
+For example, we recognize revenue as waste and recyclable material are collected or when products are delivered.
 We recognize revenue net of any contracted pricing discounts or rebate arrangements.
-Revenue from equipment rentals is based on a fixed amount and recognized over the life of the lease.
+Revenue from our equipment rentals is based on a fixed amount and recognized over the life of the lease.

 We generally recognize revenue for the gross amount of consideration received when we hold complete responsibility to the customer for contract fulfillment, making us the primary obligor (or principal).
-Depending on the key terms of the arrangement, which may include situations in which we are not primarily obligated or we do not have credit risk, we may record the revenue net of certain cost amounts.
-We had certain management fee contracts accounted for under the net basis method with net revenue of $311 thousand and $455 thousand for the years ended December 31, 2025 and 2024, respectively.
+Depending on the key terms of the arrangement, which may include situations in which we are not primarily obligated, we do not have credit risk, or we determine amounts earned using fixed percentage or fixed fee schedules, we may record the revenue net of certain cost amounts.
+We had certain management fee contracts accounted for under the net basis method with net revenue of $455 thousand and $445 thousand for the years ended December 31, 2024 and 2023, respectively.
 We record amounts collected from customers for sales tax on a net basis.

 Disaggregation of Revenue